Skip to main content

 • Purpose: Scalable, production-grade deployment for enterprise or cloud environments with high availability.

-• Ideal for: Enterprise production environments, Securosys CloudHSM integration, and deployments requiring automated orchestration, scaling, and self-healing capabilities.
+• Ideal for: Enterprise production environments and deployments requiring automated orchestration, scaling, and self-healing capabilities.

 • Setup: Deploy TSB using the official Helm Charts, then configure authentication and select a TSB application profile.

-TSB can manage and backup the Approvers, if used the TSB becomes relevant for security, in particular for the access control to the approver keys (and hence the SKA keys).
+The TSB can manage and back up the approvers and their approver keys.
+In this case, the TSB becomes relevant for security, in particular for the access control to the approver keys (and hence the SKA keys).
 To manage these, the TSB creates its own keys on the HSM partition, acting like a normal application (from the view of the HSM).
 For details, see the SKA documentation.

 What's next?